AbdulAleem11/BreastCancer-Segmentation-Heroku/README.md

 # Covid-Heroku
-A trial model to deploy on Heroku.
-Just Delete the extra photos in Static Folder
+A segmentation model deployed on Heroku.